anpatton/basic-nba-tutorials/team_ratings/how_to_make_team_ratings.md

 on the uncertainty in the player ratings based again on prior research.
 Essentially, when we say that Steph is a +7.0, we also imply that he is +7.0 +/- some value.
 No player is *exactly* what they are predicted at.
+The default here of 2.2 is also a value taken from previous research on the topic by not-me individuals.

 Next, we need to build a function that simulates a season of games.
 This one is kind of hacky but does the trick.
 Like always, I’m sure there’s a